computed-axial-lithography/OpenGL-voxelizer/readme.md

 # OpenGL Voxelizer

-This is a standalone voxelizer based on OpenGL
+This is a standalone voxelizer based on OpenGL.
+It is based on [OpenGL-STL-slicer](https://github.com/3D-Printing-for-Microfluidics/OpenGL-STL-slicer).

 ## Requirements
 - numpy